sarahquigley/milk-mustache/_posts/recipes/2013-02-18-chocolate-chip-coconut-slices.md

 >
 > — Carl Sandburg, Wilderness

 Across Trout lake, beyond the trees lining the park, beyond the invisible expanse of city, Grouse and the rest of the North Shore mountains peek, craggy, snow-capped most of the year.
-A friend told me that when she loses her bearings in Vancouver, the mountains are her compass, which makes sense - there are few parts of this town from which they aren't visible.
+A friend told me that when she loses her bearings in Vancouver, the mountains are her compass.
+There are few parts of this town from which they can't be seen.

 From the confines of a city, a landscape shaped by humans for humans, the untamed can feel so far away as to effectively not exist.
 Not in Vancouver, where those rough peaks become guardians, silent, ancient, ever watching, ever present - constant as the sun in the sky, the earth beneath your feet - a reminder of wide wild world beyond our paved streets and manicured lawns.